CLooker/my-reads/README.md

 I have added a full suite of tests.
 If you want to run them, while in the root directory, type `npm test` or `yarn test`.

+You can also generate a code coverage report.
+While in the root directory, type `npm run test:coverage` or `yarn run test:coverage`.
+A code coverage report will be created right in the CLI.
+Also, a coverage folder will be created in the root.
+Navigate inside of it to the `lcov-report` directory.
+Right click on the `index.html` file and open it in a browser.

 ### Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.